Here are the Best Movies to Watch on Netflix; the best Netflix movies to stream today.

 On the eve of his 30th birthday, talented young theatre composer Jonathan Larson (Garfield) navigates love, friendship, and the pressures of living as an artist in New York City in Lin-Manuel Miranda’s directorial debut.

-In fact, tick, tick…BOOM! is based on Larson’s semi-autobiographical musical of the same name, in which Garfield stars, so fans of the playwright (and musicals in general) will find enough to enjoy here.
+Tick, tick…BOOM! is based on Larson’s semi-autobiographical musical of the same name, in which Garfield stars, so fans of the playwright (and musicals in general) will find enough to enjoy here.

 29. A Boy Called Christmas